The non-action bloc: resignation, cynicism, and the culture that keeps people powerless

 Mainstreaming: Building Grassroots Balance

-Our history of involvement in #EU digital outreach and policy meetings has made one thing starkly clear, our #openweb is deeply entangled in the process of #mainstreaming, a messy, often co-optive dynamic where grassroots voices are softened, diluted, and redirected into bureaucracy, then in the end they are simply #blocked.
+We do have a good history, with our involvement in #EU digital outreach and policy meetings, but this has made one thing starkly clear, our #openweb is deeply entangled in the process of #mainstreaming, a messy, often co-optative dynamic where grassroots voices are softened, diluted, and redirected into bureaucracy, then in the end they are simply #blocked.
 Yes, while there is value in taking part, it’s also a wake-up call.

 The push to shape digital paths from above is strong.
-But without active grassroots alternatives, there will be no balance that is needed.
-The building of a so-called “commons” is reshaped to fit into #NGO boxes, filled with #dotcons-friendly language, and stripped of any radical potential.
-This is why our #openweb projects now matter more than ever.
+But without active grassroots alternatives, there will be no balancing of this push.
+The building of a so-called “commons” is pushed into reshaping in to #NGO boxes, filled with #dotcons-friendly language, and stripped of any radical potential.
+This is why our native #openweb projects and paths matter more than ever.

-At the heart of this approach must be #KISS (Keep It Simple, Stupid) in both technology and user experience.
+At the heart of this balancing must be #KISS (Keep It Simple, Stupid) in both technology and user experience.
 We don’t need more convoluted tools or platforms weighed down by geek prestige.
 We need simple, effective frameworks and networks that allow users-as-producers to build the social complexity on their own terms.
-Complexity should come from people, not code.
+A fundament is that complexity should come from people, not code.

 Right now, way too much of that ideology stems from the #deathcult, hidden behind kind words, progressive branding, and empty buzzwords.
 This disconnect between stated values and real-world outcomes is dangerous, and disturbingly common.

 This is why we’re pushing the #OGB, an online Open Governance Body for the #fediverse and beyond.
 Built around the #4opens and grounded in social paths, the OGB is designed to be a real voice for grassroots communities.
-It’s an open project, a no-permissions outreach tool, use it if you find value in it.
+It’s an open project, a no-permissions outreach tool, for people to use if they find value in it.

 More on this: http://hamishcampbell.com